The 50 Best NBA Players of All Time

 13. Stephen Curry

-Curry is the best three-point shooter in the history of the game, but also knows when he should pass the ball.
-He is also the most successful free-throw player in the history of the league, averaging well above 90 percent for his side.
+Curry is the best three-point shooter in the history of the NBA, but also knows when he should pass the ball.
+He is also the most successful free-throw player in the history of the league, averaging well above 90%.

 12. Oscar Robertson